BFarkascode/STM32_SCREEN_LTDC_DCMI_OV7670/README.md

 There is no timeout on the last delay either, the one that is engaged after we have the LTDC activated.
 Any attempts to replace this delay has resulted in crashes.

+We also have unfortunately an endian byte swap somewhere in the data flow when we are using the LTDC, leading to inverted colours on the screen.
+This endian swap does not occur with the SPI+DMA though.

 Lastly, noise is getting even greater of an issue here due to the increased speed.
 Without an adapter board, this project did not work for me whatsoever.

 ## User guide